Helping Families One Home at a Time

 The Columbia Region Association of Governments (CRAG), Metro's predecessor, engaged in a complete planning process and proposed an UGB for the Portland metro region in 1977.
 When Metro was created by voters in 1979, it inherited the boundary planning effort.
 A year later, the Land Conservation and Development Commission approved the boundary as consistent with statewide planning goals.

-Metro is responsible for managing the Portland metropolitan region's UGB.
 In 1995, the Oregon Legislature adopted a law that required all urban growth boundaries, including Metro's, to provide sufficient buildable lands to accommodate housing needs for 20 years.
 It also required Metro to designate one-half of the 20-year buildable land supply for housing needs by the end of 1998 and any remaining housing need by the end of 1999.
+These urban zones are required to adjust their UGBs every five years to maintain a "twenty-year supply" of land that can be developed.

 Metro's Role

-Metro is the directly elected regional government (the only regional government in the USA) that serves more than 1.3 million residents in Clackamas, Multnomah and Washington counties, and the 24 cities in the Portland, Oregon, metropolitan area.
+Metro is the directly elected regional government (the only regional government in the USA) that serves more than 1.3 million residents in Clackamas, Multnomah and Washington counties, and the 25 cities in the Portland, Oregon, metropolitan area.
 Metro provides transportation and land-use planning services and oversees regional garbage disposal and recycling waste reductions programs.

 Metro manages regional parks and greenspaces and the Oregon Zoo.
 It also oversees operation of the Oregon Convention Center, Civic Stadium, the Portland Center for the Performing Arts, and the Expo Center.
-All managed by the Metropolitan Exposition-Recreation Commission.

 2000 Census